Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

-We use here the catalogue of superstructures\footnote{Available at \mbox{\url{http://ifa.hawaii.edu/cosmowave/supervoids/}}.} from \citet{Granett2008a}, also used in \cite{planck2013-p14}.
-This sample consists of 50 superclusters and 50 supervoids identified from the Luminous Red Galaxies (LRGs) in the SDSS (sixth data release, DR6, \citealt{Adelman2008}) that covers an area of $7500\,{\rm deg}^2$ on the sky.
-They used publicly available algorithms, based on the Voronoi tessellation, to find 2836 superclusters \citep[using VOBOZ, VOronoi BOund Zones,][]{Neyrinck2005} and 631 supervoids \citep[using ZOBOV, ZOnes Bordering On Voidness,][]{Neyrinck2008} above a $2\,\sigma$ significance level (defined as the probability of obtaining, in a uniform Poissonian point sample, the same density contrasts as those of clusters and voids).
+We use here the catalogue of superstructures\footnote{\url{http://ifa.hawaii.edu/cosmowave/supervoids/}} from \citet{Granett2008a}, also used in \cite{planck2013-p14}.
+This sample consists of 50 superclusters and 50 supervoids identified from the Luminous Red Galaxies (LRGs) in the SDSS (sixth data release, DR6, \citealt{Adelman2008}), which covers an area of $7500\,{\rm deg}^2$ on the sky.
+These authors used publicly available algorithms, based on the Voronoi tessellation, to find 2836 superclusters \citep[using VOBOZ, VOronoi BOund Zones,][]{Neyrinck2005} and 631 supervoids \citep[using ZOBOV, ZOnes Bordering On Voidness,][]{Neyrinck2008} above a $2\,\sigma$ significance level (defined as the probability of obtaining, in a uniform Poissonian point sample, the same density contrasts as those of clusters and voids).

-The 50 superclusters and 50 supervoids they published in their catalogue correspond to density contrasts of about $3\,\sigma$ and $3.3\,\sigma$ respectively.
-They span a redshift range of $0.4<z<0.75$, with a median of around 0.5, and inhabit a volume of about 5\,$h^{-3}$\,Gpc$^3$.
+The 50 superclusters and 50 supervoids published in the \citet{Granett2008a} catalogue correspond to density contrasts of about $3\,\sigma$ and $3.3\,\sigma$, respectively.
+They span a redshift range of $0.4<z<0.75$, with a median of around 0.5, and inhabit a volume of about 1.6\,Gpc$^3$.
 These superstructures can potentially produce measurable ISW signals, as suggested in \cite{Granett2008a, Granett2008b}.
 For each structure, the catalogue provides: the position on the sky of its centre; the mean and maximum angular distance between the galaxies in the structure and its centre; the physical volume; and three different measures of the density contrast (calculated from all its Voronoi cells, from only its over- or under-dense cells, and from only its most over- or under-dense cell).